pamolloy/blog-pandoc-xattr/README.md

 The Linux kernel stores in-memory representations of inodes within `struct inode`, which are derived by the low-level filesystem from on-disk inodes.[^brouwer] It appears that those representations persist in memory.[^21325] This does not garantuee that extended file attributes are treated the same way, and it may be dependent upon the filesystem implementation.
 For example, see [ext3/xattr.c](http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/fs/ext3/xattr.c?id=HEAD), [ext4/xattr.c](http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/fs/ext4/xattr.c?id=HEAD), and [reiserfs/xattr.c](http://lxr.free-electrons.com/source/fs/reiserfs/xattr.c).

 Sometimes it is desirable to modify a file without changing the modification date and time.
 The following BASH function stores the modification date and time before modifying the file and then saves it back to the modified file.
-Simply add it to a `bashrc` file and called from the command-line:
+Simply add it to a `bashrc` file and call it from the command-line:

 ``` bash
 mod ()